-On November 22, 2011, the Federal Reserve Board issued a final rule implementing the requirement of the Dodd-Frank Act that bank holding companies domiciled in the U.S. with total consolidated assets of \$50 billion or more, including the Corporation, submit annual capital plans to the Federal Reserve Board for review.
-Under the final rule, the Federal Reserve Board will annually evaluate institutions capital adequacy, internal capital adequacy assessment processes, and their plans to make capital distributions, such as dividend payments or stock repurchases.
-The Federal Reserve Board will approve dividend increases or other capital distributions only for companies whose capital plans are approved by supervisors and are able to demonstrate sufficient financial strength to operate as successful financial intermediaries under stressed macroeconomic and financial market scenarios, after making the desired capital distributions.
-In addition to issuing the final rule, the Federal Reserve Board launched the 2012 review by issuing instructions outlining the information the Federal Reserve Board is seeking from the covered firms, including the Corporation, and the analysis the Federal Reserve Board will do on the capital plans.
-The level of detail and analysis expected in each institution s capital plan will vary based on the company s size, complexity, risk profile, and scope of operations.
-In January 2012, the Corporation submitted its first capital plan to the Federal Reserve Board.
+Bank holding companies domiciled in the U.S. with total consolidated assets of \$50 billion or more, including the Corporation, must submit annual capital plans to the Federal Reserve Board for review.
+Under the final rule, the Federal Reserve Board annually evaluates institutions capital adequacy, internal capital adequacy assessment processes, and their plans to make capital distributions, such as dividend payments or stock repurchases.
+The Federal Reserve Board will approve dividend increases or other capital distributions only for companies whose capital plans receive a non-objection by supervisors and are able to demonstrate sufficient financial strength to operate as successful financial intermediaries under stressed macroeconomic and financial market scenarios, after making the desired capital distributions.
+The Federal Reserve Board annually issues instructions outlining the information it is seeking from the covered firms, including the Corporation, and the evaluation the Federal Reserve Board will do of the capital plans.
+The level of detail and analysis expected in each institution s capital plan varies based on the company s size, complexity, risk profile, and scope of operations.
+In January 2012, the Corporation submitted its first capital plan to the Federal Reserve Board, and its second capital plan was submitted on January 7, 2013.